Declan O’Dempsey

 • Sport and Entertainment

 "Declan was excellent dealing with unexpected and complex issues and his standard of advocacy was very high.
 He is also able to manage client's expectations very well."
 "He is always clear, concise and a safe pair of hands."
 "Calm, experienced and pragmatic.
-Declan is very reassuring to clients." - Chambers and Partners 2024
+Declan is very reassuring to clients." - Chambers & Partners 2024

-'Declan is very thorough and gets to grips with the issues quickly.' - Legal 500 2024
+Declan is very thorough and gets to grips with the issues quickly.” - Legal 500 2024

 Declan O’Dempsey is widely deemed “a safe pair of hands” for complex and sensitive employment matters, with a wealth of experience appearing before the Employment Tribunal and the Supreme Court. - Who’s Who Legal 2023

 Declan has a wealth of experience and knowledge of employment law.
 He is extremely forensic in his approach to advice, and will always search out the unusual argument; and he is a compelling advocate, with an assured approach in tribunal.
-He is also good at explaining complex issues to lay clients.’ - Legal 500 2023
+He is also good at explaining complex issues to lay clients.” - Legal 500 2023

 • Declan O'Dempsey specialises in complex and sensitive employment, discrimination, public and regulatory law.
 His practice includes all aspects of employment law including whistleblowing, the fiduciary duties of agents and directors and injunctions, trade union cases and data protection law.
 He has been consistently recommended as a leading employment junior by Chambers and Partners for over 16 years.